KirkAlton-Class7/cognito-cli-auth-flow/HTTPS/docs/cognito-auth-flow-https-runbook.md

 > [!IMPORTANT]
 > Copy that output and use it as `<SECRET_HASH>` in the next manual commands.

-### 12.2 Manual Check: Bootstrap TOTP MFA
+### 12.2 Initial TOTP MFA Setup

-Authenticate once with direct password auth.
+Authenticate once with direct username-password auth to begin initial TOTP MFA setup.
 MFA is optional at this point, so Cognito should return temporary tokens.

 > [!NOTE]
-> Run this bootstrap step only for a fresh test user that has not enrolled an authenticator app yet.
+> Run this initial setup step only for a fresh test user that has not enrolled an authenticator app yet.
 If MFA is already enrolled, skip to **12.3 Manual Check: Start `USER_AUTH`**.

 This `initiate-auth` call starts a username-password sign-in with the password sent in the request.
-In this bootstrap pass, the goal is not to study challenge negotiation yet; it is to get a short-lived access token that can authorize the user's software-token MFA enrollment.
+In this initial setup pass, the goal is not to study challenge negotiation yet; it is to get a short-lived access token that can authorize the user's software-token MFA enrollment.

 ```bash
 aws cognito-idp initiate-auth \